See more in:

 Tips for ‘Smart Donating’ During Times of Need

-Photos and video showing the devastating aftermath of natural disasters such as hurricanes or earthquakes often inspire people to want to help those in need by sending supplies to the impacted areas.
-However, before heading to the store, experts advise people to check with a reputable nonprofit relief organization for their preferred types of donations.
+In the wake of major storms such as Hurricane Dorian in the Bahamas or Imelda in Texas, it can be difficult to watch coverage of the devastating aftermath.
+Photos and video showing destruction caused by natural disasters often inspire people to want to help those in need.
+However, before heading to the store, CEPAR advises people to check with a reputable nonprofit relief organization for their preferred types of donations.

-Finding a reputable organization can, at times, get complicated.
+Finding a reputable organization sometimes can get complicated.
 Most of the information a donor needs to know can be found on an organization’s website.
 A few factors to consider include the following:

 There are various tools and websites available to aid people in making smart philanthropic choices.
-Search terms such as “hurricane charity evaluation” could be a good place to start.
+Search terms such as “hurricane charity evaluation,” for example, could be a good place to start.
 There are also nonprofits to monitor the nonprofits.
-For example, Charity Navigator, offers tips for donors, a list of charity rankings, and tips for avoiding online scams.
+Charity Navigator, to name one, offers tips for donors, a list of charity rankings and suggestions for avoiding online scams.